 Using too much baking soda or baking powder can really mess up a recipe, causing it to rise uncontrollably and taste terrible.
 But don't freak out if you accidentally poured too much baking soda in cookie dough or added too much baking powder to cake batter.
 Depending on the situation, you might be able to fix it.
 Try one of these solutions first before dumping all the ingredients and starting over.

 If you catch your measurement error before you start stirring all your ingredients together, you might be able to simply scoop out all of the baking soda/powder and start again.
 This method will waste a bit of baking soda or powder, but it'll allow you to save the rest of your ingredients.

 Increase the Quantity for an Easy Fix

-if you know how much extra you added, just increase the other ingredients in the recipe to match the amount of baking soda/baking powder that you used.
-For example, if you accidentally used 1 teaspoon rather than the 1/2 teaspoon the recipe called for, just double all the ingredients in the recipe and you'll have a big batch of whatever it is you're baking.
-Then proceed with the recipe as written.
+If you know how much extra you added, just increase the other ingredients in the recipe to match the amount of baking soda or baking powder that you used.
+For example, if you accidentally used 1 teaspoon rather than the 1/2 teaspoon the recipe called for, just double all the other ingredients in the recipe, and you'll have a big batch of whatever it is you're baking.
+Then, proceed with the recipe as written.

 It's typically easiest to double the recipe, especially if you're making a cake or bars.
 This may require a few tricky measurements and conversions, but it'll save you from having an awkward portion that is either too big or too small for your pan, or that requires a special oven time.
 If you're making cookies, you don't have to strictly double everything since the dough is divided into individual portions.